frenzymadness/pyconcz18_workshop/Workshop.md

 MQTT integration is ready for the first MQTT-based sensor.
 Let's configure it.

 Add these lines somewhere to the file.
-Don't forget to change the topic is you changed it before in the script.
+Don't forget to change the topic name to the one you used with the `mosquitto_sub` command.

 ```
 sensor pycon_temp: